 CE Broker Tracking #: 20-808892

-Elissa Chakoff is a doctoral student in the Counselor Education and Supervision program at Barry University.
+Elissa Chakoff is a doctoral candidate in the Counselor Education and Supervision program at Barry University.
+She is a Board Certified Telemental Health provider and has Cognitive Processing Therapy provider status.
 She is currently a Clinical Implementation Manager at Recovery Record.
+She has experience working with clients with eating disorders and trauma in higher levels of care as a primary therapist, clinical director and hiring manager.
+She has also spent years working with at-risk youth, families involved in the dependency system and with human trafficking victims.
+Elissa obtained Master's and Specialist degrees in Marriage and Family Therapy, as well as Bachelor of Arts degree in Psychology from the University of Florida.
 Elissa has a strong desire to inspire future counselors as an educator in a counselor education program upon graduation.
-She has experience working with at-risk youth, families involved in the dependency system and human trafficking victims.
-Elissa obtained Master's and Specialist degrees in Marriage and Family Therapy, as well as Bachelor of Arts degree in Psychology from the University of Florida.

 Description: The family system is increasingly being stretched to include older adults, boomerang young adults and grandchildren.
 This multi-generational family tips the balance of traditional family systems.
 Discover how to adapt counseling approaches for issues of the multigenerational family including the unique challenges of shared traumas.